 When you use coupons, receive rebates, or get a discount, jot down the amount of money you saved.
-On a regular basis, add up the total amount of your coupon savings and deposit it into your retirement savings account.
-While it may not seem like much, these small savings can add up over time and boost your retirement budget.
+On a regular basis, add up the total amount of your coupon savings and deposit it into your retirement account.
+While it may not seem like much, these small savings can add up over time and boost your retirement contributions.

 When you receive a tax refund, unexpected bonus, or other financial windfall, consider setting aside this extra money and adding it to your retirement savings.
 If you receive a raise at work, increasing your 401(k) contributions and depositing extra cash into an IRA can also help boost your retirement savings.